jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

    will light up on the board to indicate the bootloader is waiting to receive a program over the serial port.

-4. Load program into memory and execute it using the runit script as below.
+4. Load program into memory and execute it:

         cd ../../../tests/fpga/blinky
         make run

 Other notes:
-- Many programs with makefiles have a target 'fpgarun' that will load them onto the FPGA board using the serial_loader program (tools/serial_loader).
+- Most programs with makefiles have a target 'fpgarun' that will load them onto the FPGA board using the serial_loader program (tools/serial_loader).
 - Reload programs by pressing the reset button (push button 0) and using 'make fpgarun' again.